haved/DafCompiler/Specs/ForLater.md

 - Parameters in signatures don't need a name. i.e. (&int):int is a legal signature.
 (But it's still legal)
  - But if the parameter is a refrence: (&move:&int):int is the syntax
 - Add a way of choosing constructor (other than parameter type)
+- Add a way of calling methods on an rvalue while still evaluating to the rvalue